 "Why not?"
-"You'd better not, that's all," said Gen. Butler, significantly; and just then Morton looked up from his crutch, and scowled across the courtyard at John Sherman, with an expression in his face which convinced me that the Superintendent was
+"You'd better not, that's all," said Gen. Butler, significantly; and just then Morton looked up from his crutch, and scowled across the courtyard at John Sherman, with an expression in his face which conpoint with pride to the record of their services in the past and pledge their unwavering support in the future to the Government of this g